Curvature-slope correlation of nuclear symmetry energy and its imprints on the crust-core transition, radius and tidal deformability of canonical neutron stars: Results and discussions

 Shown in Fig. \ref{MR} are the NS mass-radius (M-R) correlations obtained using the three different $K_{\rm{sym}}-L$ correlations but the same $K_0=240$ MeV and all other EOS parameters discussed earlier.
 Our results with other values of $K_0$ are similar and the resulting effects on the radius $R_{1.4}$ of canonical neutron stars will be examined later.
 Overall, the three correlations lead to generally very similar M-R correlations but there are interesting differences in the L dependence especially at low L values.
 The increase of $R_{1.4}$ with L is a well known and common feature of all EOSs, see, e.g., Ref. \cite{LiSte}.

 As mentioned earlier, the maximum mass of neutron stars is mostly determined by the SNM EOS characterized by the $K_0$ and $J_0$ parameters.
 While effects of the symmetry energy parameters on the maximum mass are generally small but can be appreciable when the $K_0$ and $J_0$ are fixed.
 Comparing the results in the three windows with different $K_{\rm{sym}}-L$ correlations, it is seen that both the maximum mass and the radius $R_{1.4}$ are appreciably different at low L values.
 This can be well understood from the $K_{\rm{sym}}-L$ correlations shown in Fig. \ref{cor}.
 For low L values, the $K_{\rm{sym}}$ values are the lowest for the Mondal correlation but the highest for the Holt case.
 The latter thus has the stiffest while the Modal case has the softest symmetry energy, making the strongest and the weakest contribution to the nuclear pressure, respectively.
 Consequently, for low L values, the Holt correlation predicts a higher value for the maximum mass and also a larger radius compared to the other two cases.
 While it is the opposite for the Mondal case.
+As we discussed in Section \ref{kmu0}, in the Mondal and Tew cases, the second dynamical instability may happen at high densities when the resulting symmetry energy is super-soft with small L values but big negative $K_{\rm sym}$ values especially if $K_0$ is also small.
+Without introducing new phases to stabilize neutron star matter above the onset density of the second dynamical instability, the maximum mass supported by the Mondal and Tews correlations are thus smaller compared to the Holt result in cases where both the L and $K_0$ values are small towards their lower limits currently known.

 The effects of different $K_{\rm{sym}}-L$ correlations on the radius $R_{1.4}$ of canonical NSs can be seen more clearly in Fig. \ref{R14} where the $R_{1.4}$ is shown as a function of L with three different $K_0$ values covering their current uncertainty ranges.
 As mentioned earlier, the high-density EOS parameters $J_0$ and $J_{{\rm sym}}$ have little effects on the $R_{1.4}$ \cite{Zhang2018,Zhang19apj,Zhang19EPJA,Xie19,Xie20a}.
 We thus focus on the dependence of $R_{1.4}$ on L and $K_0$ using the three different $K_{\rm{sym}}-L$ correlations.
 A recent study combining multimessenger observations of GW170817 and many-body theory predictions using nuclear forces based on the chiral effective field theory found that the most probable $R_{1.4}$ is $R_{1.4}=11.0^{+0.9}_{-0.6}$ km at 90\% confidence level \cite{Capano20}.
 The latter is indicated with the magenta boxes in Fig. \ref{R14} for comparisons.